svaksha/pythonidae/Computer-Graphics.md

 - [Pygal](http://pygal.org) :: PYthon SVG GrAph plotting Library.
 [Source code](https://github.com/Kozea/pygal).
 - [Pylab](http://wiki.scipy.org/PyLab) :: is Matplotlib's pylab interface for interactive mode.
 - [Plotly](https://plot.ly/python) :: is an API and webhost for all your Python web plotting needs.
++ [SnakeViz](https://github.com/jiffyclub/snakeviz) :: A viewer for Python profiling data that runs as a web application in your browser.
 - [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/) :: Statistical data visualization using matplotlib.
 [Source code](https://github.com/mwaskom/seaborn)
 - [YT](http://yt-project.org/):: A python package for analyzing and visualizing volumetric, multi-resolution data from astrophysical simulations, radio telescopes, and a burgeoning interdisciplinary community.